hemacarun/moodle-resource_phpsandbox/README.md

 PHP sandbox resource
 ------------------------------------------------------------------------------------------------------
- It provide runtime environment to run the php script(phpsandbox).
+ It provide the runtime environment to run the php script(phpsandbox).

  php sandbox-  even its supports oops concepts such as classes and functions to run. we can also save and download the code